trust-mfn-berlin/animals-as-objects/vault/story.keeping-record-of-animals.md

 ## Object Transfer and the Circulation of Lists

-In 1915, the zoo and Berlin’s Museum of Natural History were already able to look back on a good 70 years of shared history.
+In 1915, the Berlin Zoo and the Museum of Natural History were already able to look back on a good 70 years of shared history.
 Since their beginnings, they had been closely connected both institutionally and in terms of personnel, as can be seen in the example of zoologist Martin Hinrich Lichtenstein, who was the director of collections at the Zoological Museum from 1813 and, from 1844, the head of the recently opened zoo as well.
 The museum, which aimed to collect and catalogue the world’s fauna as exhaustively as possible, had been receiving numerous birds and mammals from the zoo since the very start.
 In 1913, when an aquarium was constructed at the zoo, they were joined by fish, insects, amphibians, and reptiles.

 The register provides an insight into the kinds of animals the Zoo Aquarium was keeping shortly after it opened in 1913.
 But this is just a snippet; more precise information about the aquarium’s animal holdings can be found in the zoo archive, which provides a much more complete picture.
 However, what the “Register of Delivered Animals” can give us is an impression of which aquarium animals made their way into the museum in 1914 after their deaths (meaning that they had apparently only survived at the aquarium for a brief period after its opening in 1913) – that is, which animals had an afterlife as collection items or exhibits, including olms, iguanas, snakes, and turtles.
 Indeed, the zoo and the adjoining aquarium were not the only sources of animals for the museum, which is also indicated by the number of animals that were transferred, which was not all that high.
 Some museum curators even preferred sourcing their material from expeditions, collectors, or from other museums – which we will come back to later.
 However, the local zoo at this time was, as in many other cities, an important source of animals and, vice versa, the museum was a regular recipient of animal cadavers.
 How did this kind of transfer take place back then?